 The scaffold that was taken into consideration in the project of this protein was JAHKSY010000015.1.
 More precisely, the region studied was between the positions 18648219 - 18649726.
 Bearing in mind, the start and the end of this region of the genome and the query, we determined the location in the positive strand.

+By using exonerate we were able to determine that the gene is made up of 2 exons.
+Also, fastatranslate enabled us to establish the number of aminoacids of the protein studied, which in this case was 182.
 T - coffee showed a high score, exactly 1000 and this led to the conclusion that there is a considerable degree of conservation between the protein of our reference organism (Gallus gallus) and the protein that we manage to predict.
 No variations of amino acids were observed between the sequences studied.
 Besides, T-Coffee enabled us to determine that SelOIV protein does not start with Methionine which means that this part of the protein has not been as properly predicted as we would have wanted.

 Employing Seblastian we have detected one selenoprotein.
 As far as SECIS are concerned, employing the SECISearch3 program we have been able to determine a grade A SECIS element and a B SECIS element.